lovetap-fm/policies/policies/cancellation.md

 We’ll permanently delete the content in your account from our servers within 60 days of cancellation. **Content can’t be recovered once it has been permanently deleted.**

 We won’t bill you again once you cancel.
-We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, [contact us](help@lovetap.fm) for a [fair refund](https://github.com/lovetap-fm/policies/blob/main/refunds.md).
+We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, [contact us](help@lovetap.fm) for a [fair refund](/policies/refunds).
 We’ll treat you right.

 ## Lovetap-initiated cancellations

 We may cancel accounts if they have been inactive for an extended period:

-* For frozen accounts: 180 days after being frozen due to billing failures
+- For frozen accounts: 180 days after being frozen due to billing failures
-* For free accounts: after 365 days of inactivity
+- For free accounts: after 365 days of inactivity

-We also retain the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](https://github.com/lovetap-fm/policies/blob/main/terms-of-service.md).
-In practice, this generally means we will cancel your account without notice if we have evidence that you are using our products to engage in [abusive behavior](https://github.com/lovetap-fm/policies/blob/main/abuse.md).
+We also retain the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](/policies/terms-of-service).
+In practice, this generally means we will cancel your account without notice if we have evidence that you are using our products to engage in [abusive behavior](/policies/abuse).

+_This policy applies to all products created and owned by Lovetap LLC._